agile-ts/agile/packages/proxytree/README.md

 ## ❓ What is it for?

 The Proxy Tree is an internal library of [AgileTs](https://agile-ts.org).
-It is used to wrap a proxy around the target object, and its nested objects as you access them in order to keep track of which properties were accessed via get/has proxy handlers.
+It is used to wrap a proxy around a target object, and its nested objects as you access them in order to keep track of which properties were accessed via get/has proxy handlers.
-This makes it possible to restrict the path to accessed properties.
+This allows AgileTs to restrict paths to these accessed properties.
-With these paths, AgileTs can optimize the rerender count of a Component by only rendering it when an (in the Component) accessed property mutates.
+With these paths, AgileTs can optimize the rerender count of Components by only rendering them when an (in the Component) accessed property mutates.

-### ▶️ Use case in AgileTs
+### ▶️ Use case in `AgileTs`

-For example this functionality is used in the `useProxy()` hook.
+For example, this functionality is used in the `useProxy()` hook, which is used to subscribe a State to a Component.
 ```ts
 // MyComponent.whatever
 const myObject = useProxy(MY_OBJECT);

 <p>{myObject.data.adressData.street}</p>;
 ```
-The Component (represented in the above example) only rerenders if `myObject.data.adressData.street` changes and no longer if anything in the object changes.
-For instance, if we change `myObject.data.name` it won't rerender the Component, since it wasn't used in it.
+The Component (represented in the above example) is only rerendered by AgileTs if `myObject.data.adressData.street` mutates and no longer when anything in the object changes. (like it is in `useAgile()`) For instance, if we change `myObject.data.name` the Component won't be rerendered, since this property isn't accessed in it.

-### 🌳 Construction of Proxy Tree
+### 🌳 Construction of `Proxy Tree`

-First, the `orginal` object is converted into the root Branch (`.rootBranch`).
+First, the main target object is converted into the root Branch (`.rootBranch`).
-Each Branch represents a particular object that is wrapped in a `Proxy()` and keeps track of its child Branches.
+Each Branch represents a particular object wrapped in a [`Proxy()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and keeps track of its child Branches.
 These child Branches are created as soon as a certain property in the parent Branch has been accessed.
 Then the accessed property will be transformed into a sub Branch of the parent Branch and gets part of the Proxy Tree.